 Each number on the grid or element on charts represents one or more records from data.
 Click twice to drill through the cell or graphic element to the non-aggregated data.
 A pop-up will be opened with the list of records from which the value is composed.
 At the top of this window, there are the details of the value: column name, row name, and the value itself.

-The Fields List is available for this pop-up as well.
+The Field List is available for this pop-up as well.
 Use it for adding or removing fields from the drill-through view without changing the slice for the grid.
 Another way to open the drill-through view is through the context menu of the element.
-Drill-through is not available for calculated values.

-Reports based on CSV, JSON, and OCSV data offer editing feature.
+Reports based on CSV and JSON data offer editing feature.
 Change the raw data entries by clicking on them and entering new values.